AnisDhiyaEddine/AnisDhiyaEddine/README.md

 - 🔭 I’m currently working on [Pappers](https://www.pappers.fr/) , Studying and Freelancing &#128525;
 - 🌱 I’m learning Microservices with React Node Docke, K8s && Typescript
 - 👯 I’m looking to collaborate on new projects , and help startups grow
-- 🤔 I’m looking for help with finding a study contract "and | or" an internship
+- 🤔 I’m looking for help with finding a apprenticeship contract
-- 💬 Ask me about anything , you'll find the contact links below
+- 💬 Ask me about web developement , you'll find the contact links below
 - 📫 How to reach me:
    - phone : +33 753867808
    - email : anisdhiyaeddinde.dev@gmail.com